-So what exactly happened 20 years ago?
+So what exactly happened all those years ago?
 As with any episode, it is multi-factorial and each one is unique offering an opportunity to learn and grow if you are lucky enough to have the benefit of hindsight and reflection.

 At that time in my life, I had expected the promotion and transfer back to Vancouver to be a positive one as I was now closer to my family and friends.
 What I didn’t foresee was:

 1. How much I would miss the wonderful friends and colleagues I had made while previously working in the small farming community of Chilliwack.
 In fact, I met one of my “besties” to this day during that time.
 Because I was working so much, I found it hard to make time for my family and friends in Vancouver as I was drowning in my work.
 As a result, I became socially isolated.

 2. I also didn’t realize the impact the real estate market would have on me.
 I went from my 2-bedroom 980 sq ft apartment in Chilliwack to a 1-bedroom 675 sq ft apartment, for 2.5x the price and mortgage payment.
 I never expected the anxiety I felt from being “tied down” to the weight of my mortgage – it physically crushed my chest making it difficult to breathe at times.
 I bought just before the leaky condo bubble burst in Vancouver and I watched in dismay as my property value plummeted.
 I now felt chained to a job I was growing to dislike more and more each day – like an animal trapped in a cage with no options of escaping.

 3. I was naïve to business politics and I didn’t anticipate the lack of support I would get at the new Branch, as the previous Branch Manager I worked for was an honest man who did not play favorites.
 I had no idea that my portfolio would be comprised primarily of bad debt accounts.